alexbudmsft/dbgscript/docs/Lua/dbgscript.rst

    Lookup the nearest symbol to address `addr`.
 Operates similar to the debugger ``ln`` command.

+.. method:: dbgscript.getPeb() -> integer

+   Get the address of the current process' PEB.

 .. method:: dbgscript.fieldOffset(type, field) -> integer

    Obtain the offset of `field` in `type`.
 Behaves like ``offsetof`` macro in C.